 - Cost estimation helps to create a resource and a funding plan.
 You can detect the bottlenecks of your project and determine when you run out of cash.

-- Since the estimates involve information regarding the task, allocated resources, rates, duration and mark up, it can be used for dispute resolution between the parties if any dispute occurs.
+- Since the estimates involve information regarding the task, allocated resources, rates, duration, and mark up, they can be used for dispute resolution between the parties if any dispute occurs.

 Types of Cost Estimation Methods in Project Management

 There are many tools and techniques used in the cost estimation process in project management.
 Below are the common types of cost estimation methods.